pytorch-ignite/pytorch-ignite.ai/content/posts/2021-08-11-GAN-evaluation-using-FID-and-IS.md

 ignite.utils.manual_seed(999)
 ```

-The `logging` level `logging.WARNING` is used in internal `ignite` submodules in order to avoid internal messages.
+Optionally, the `logging` level `logging.WARNING` is used in internal `ignite` submodules in order to avoid internal messages.

 ```python